top of page

 # Dairy free: soy milk made from soy protein (not soy beans), almond milk, 1/2 cup oat milk, and coconut milk is limited but the serve size usually comes under when used for example in curries

-# Some brands can be identified as Low FODMAP - find out which brands of sauces are low in onion/garlic
+# Some brands can be identified as Low FODMAP - find out which brands of sauces are low in onion/garlic.

 There are so many ways to make this short term diet elimination easier to do, knowing you can eat some sourdough breads (unless you need to be gluten free), that you don't need to buy lactose-free cheese (unless is unripened i.e. cream cheese/ricotta/cottage cheese); there are certain brands of processed foods such as some sauces, some crisps/corn chips that are onion- and garlic-free; how to use legumes, which meats to be suspicious of eg sausages/patties/marinades and easy recipes that are Low FODMAP and up to date with the latest Monash Low FODMAP app information.

-Bring it together in a personalised diet- tweaking your current diet to make it low FODMAP- and the implementation turns from hard to very doable.
+Get your gut calm- quickly: bring it together in a personalised diet- tweaking your current diet to make it low FODMAP- and the implementation turns from hard to very doable.

 Within 3-7 days- your gut could be so much improved.
 That quick.
 Do it once- do it right.